SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Cluster_SLNet_Connections.md

 - Does not know these DataMiner Agents: X (specified DMA does not have a SLNet connection to X agents, where X is a summary of the regarding agents).

-- Does not have other SLNet connections. (specified DMA does not have SLNet connections to other agents).
+- Does not have other SLNet connections. (specified DMA does not have SLNet connections to other agents)

 - SLNet connections to these DataMiner Agents are not healthy: X (where X is a summary of the regarding agents).

-- Did not receive a HeartBeatMessage from the failover buddy. (agent is part of a failover setup but something went wrong when sending the HeartBeatMessage to the failover buddy).
+- Did not receive a HeartBeatMessage from the failover buddy. (agent is part of a failover setup but something went wrong when sending the HeartBeatMessage to the failover buddy)

-- Could not determine which type of connection is used with the failover buddy. (agent is part of a failover but cannot determine which connection is used between the failover buddies).
+- Could not determine which type of connection is used with the failover buddy. (agent is part of a failover but cannot determine which connection is used between the failover buddies)

 - Connection port [Y] of failover buddy is not open. (agent is part of a failover setup but the connection port of the buddy looks closed.
-Y will represent the port).
+Y represents the port)

 - Failover buddy detected syncing problems.